tipi-build/docs/02-conventions.md

 > _tipi_ checks the presence of `src/` and `sources/` to infer this convention and the absence of main() functions in the files.

-#### toplevel libs
+#### Top-level libraries

 These are libraries that don't have any special source folder, their headers are directly rooted at the top of their repositories.

-When this is detected the same mechanism as for **samedir libs** applies.
+When this is detected the same mechanism as for **Same directory libraries** applies.

 > In this kind of structure disambiguation it might be required to to tell which directories are part of the lib using the `tipi -s` switch or the matching `.tipi/deps` configuration.

-#### headeronly libs
+#### Header-only libraries

 <!-- ::::TODO rewrite this part:::: -->

-It is possible to have code which is completely header only while application entrypoints are in .cpp files aside materializing either lib **examples** or a corresponding **app**.
+It is possible to have code which is completely header only while application entry-points are in .cpp files aside materializing either lib **examples** or a corresponding **app**.

 The headers will be put at disposal like in the aforementioned conventions with ``#include <>``.

 #### apps

-Any .cpp file with an entrypoint is considered to be an app.
+Any .cpp file with an entry-point is considered to be an app.

 For example any file containing a `main()` function or a macro instantiating a `main()` function (as commonly used in unit testing frameworks) will be compiled as an application.

 > apps are always linked to the project library.
 >
-> if others .cpp files reside at same or deeper filesystem directories they get linked with the applications in question.
-Exception to this rule are those directories explicitely declared in the `s`/ `-s` configuration.
+> if others .cpp files reside at same or deeper file-system directories they get linked with the applications in question.
+Exception to this rule are those directories explicitly declared in the `s`/ `-s` configuration.

 #### tests or examples